aarhusstadsarkiv/stadsarkiv-client/docs/README.client.md

 You may also override any static file found in [stadsarkiv_client/static](/stadsarkiv_client/static)

+E.g. if you only want to alter the `logo` and the `favicon` you need to create a `static/assets/default_logo.png` and `static/assets/favicon.ico` in your `example-config-simple` directory.

+If you just want to change the color scheme you can create a `static/assets/css/light.css` file.
+Here are all the colors of the default theme defined.
+You may override any of them.

-An easier way to add custom css and js is just to create a `css/local.css` and `css/local.js` file.
+An easy way to add custom css and js is just to create a `assets/css/local.css` and `assets/css/local.js` file.
 These files are loaded in the base templates if they exist.
-They are loaded just before the closing `</head>` tags.
+The css file is loaded as the last css file in the `head` block.
+The js file is loaded as the last js file in the `head` block.